xml:lang="en" lang="en" dir="ltr">

 "Contrary to the first principle of justice".
 Contrary

-how often do we not hear both those phrases – the one
+how often do we not hear both those phrases — [the one

-or the other as chance determines.
+or the other as chance determines.]

-And what is it that with they all of them, amount to? exactly nothing.
-What that do not profess to
+And what is it that either they either of them, amount

 express they do not express: namely the desire to